-Cameroon, which is officially called the Republic of Cameroon, is located in the west of Central Africa.
-Its neighboring countries are Nigeria in the west, Congo to the south, Central African Republic to the east and Chad at the northeast.
-It is also known as “Africa in miniature” due to its diverse culture and interesting geology.
-Its land area is 183,568 square miles, a population of estimated nineteen million in the year 2009 and has the capital city of Yaoundé.
-Despite of its size, the country is very rich in natural resources like mountains, savannas, deserts, beaches and rainforests.
-Its highest elevation is at Mt.
-Cameroon with 13,350 feet near the coast with main rivers of Sanaga, Benue and Nyong.
+Its land area is 183,568 square miles, a population of an estimated nineteen million in the year 2009, and has the capital city of Yaoundé.
+Despite its size, the country is very rich in natural resources like mountains, savannas, deserts, beaches, and rainforests.
+Its highest elevation occurs at Mt.
+Cameroon at 13,350 feet located near the coast with the main rivers of Sanaga, Benue, and Nyong.

 Kribi Beach

-Kribi Beach is located in Douala at the southern part of the country.
-Kribi is a coastal town which lies on the mouth of Kienke River and Gulf of Guinea which is the reason why this town is blessed with magnificent beaches.
-Swimming, snorkeling, and kayaking, are just some of the recreational activities to try while in Kribi Beach.
-Accommodations are also abundant, and you have several options should you want to stay for a few days.
+Kribi Beach is located in Douala in the southern part of the country.
+Kribi is a coastal town that lies on the mouth of the Kienke River and Gulf of Guinea which is the reason why this town is blessed with magnificent beaches.
+Swimming, snorkeling, and kayaking are just some of the recreational activities to try while in Kribi Beach.

 Korup National Park